 While these ideas aren’t taking the world by storm yet, it’s only a matter of time before they become commonplace.
 Join me in bringing a new kind of thinking to an already-stressed-out world.

 P.S.
-To get started today by understanding one of the practices that make up EVERY individual time management system, take this free multi-media quiz on the skill of Capturing.
+To get started today by understanding one of the practices that make up EVERY individual time management system, take this free multi-media evaluation on the skill of Capturing.